arponr/writing/sonnets/hotel-eleven.md

 The neck snaps, the eyes freeze, mobility transferred to her iridium gaze, expressing and therefore evoking terror as it thuds down onto

-you need to react.
+You need to react.
 You, who Like her so much you're bleeding, need a reaction.
 You, of course, laugh; double over, laughing.
 Watch her terror metamorphose in between eye-blinks: red, blue, black.
 Decide, between mirroring eye-blinks: yes, of course, you hate her with all your heart.